The more mistakes you make and learn from, the wiser you become.

 Luckily, I got over it, because I got so sick of myself making excuses and not making progress.
 I simply started taking action, because I really did not care if I made mistakes.

 I just wanted to start taking steps toward what would give me fulfillment and peace.

 And with that came the realization that the most effective way to building my online business was to take action on the information that I had, even if I wasn’t crystal clear on what to do.

 I started with what I knew, and what I thought I could do.
 When I did that, I quickly learned what I could tweak, and if things didn’t work out, I simply asked someone, or bought some consulting from someone who knew what they were doing.

 And I realized that I can’t think or plan myself into a perfect future.
 There will always be mistakes, and you will make them, too.
 The quicker you accept that, the quicker you can start moving forward.

 5. Not Good Enough-itis

-One of the most common fears people have is the fear of not being good enough.
+One of the most common fears people have is the fear of being inadequate.
 And I had the same fear when I started, and I still do to some extent.

 I felt like I had nothing to contribute, especially in the whole personal development and business market.
 However, it was what I truly enjoyed doing, so I was going to go for it, whether I was afraid of it or not.